ModeShape/modeshape-examples/README.md

     $ mvn clean install -s settings.xml -Dmodeshape.version=3.2.0.Final

-# Looking for ModeShape 2.x examples?
+# Looking for ModeShape 3.x or 2.x examples?

-The code on the 'master' branch works against the latest ModeShape 3.x release, but a different branch contains the examples for use with ModeShape 2.x.
+The code on the 'master' branch works against the latest ModeShape 4.x (pre) release, but examples for ModeShape 3.x and 2.x are on different branches.
 To get to those, use the Git `checkout` command to switch branches:

+    $ git checkout 3.x

+or

     $ git checkout 2.x

 and then use the Maven command to build the examples (same as above).

 # Need help?